kbengine/kbengine.github.com/docs/configuration/kbengine_defaults.md

 ====================

-If you need to change the configuration of the engine, as long as the inheritance ({assets}[/res/server/kbengine.xml]) this configuration file and overwrite the corresponding section kbengine_defs.xml, but doing so will not damage the engine settings, there is no conflict in the development along with updated engine or multiple projects.
+If you need to change the configuration of the engine, as long as the inheritance ({assets}[/res/server/kbengine.xml]) this configuration file and overwrite the corresponding section kbengine_defaults.xml, but doing so will not damage the engine settings, there is no conflict in the development along with updated engine or multiple projects.